Ancient North Eurasian: Formation

-Grebenyuk et al. summarized that the Ancient North Eurasians descended from the 'Ancient North Siberian' Yana population, which were "Early Upper Paleolithic tribes of hunters" and linked to similar groups associated with "Southern Siberian sites of the same period".
-These communities of Southern Siberian and Central Asian hunters belonged to one of the earliest migration waves of the anatomically modern humans after the Out-of-Africa migration.
+Grebenyuk et al. argues that Ancient North Eurasians were "Early Upper Paleolithic tribes of hunters" and linked to similar groups associated with Southern Siberian sites.
+These communities of Southern Siberian and Central Asian hunters belonged to one of the earliest migration waves of anatomically modern humans into Siberia.
 The authors summarized that "the initial peopling of Northeastern Asia by the anatomically modern humans could have happened both from West to East and from South to North".
-Sikora et al. notes that the Ancient North Eurasians are unlikely descedants of the 'Ancient North Siberian' Yana population, but both are being sister lineages sharing a common ancestor.
-The Malta sample may also have received some 'early Caucasus hunter-gatherer' geneflow (~12%).